ajrgodfrey/WriteR/ReadMe.md

 And so quickly, the world falls apart.
 The executable seems broken on my machine, as do versions going well back.
 The pyw script does work as expected though.

+## 22 September 2016

+- fixed bug that had italics and bold face commands switched.
+- added bracketing to the Format menu.
+Includes hot keys to wrap highlighted text string in round, square, or curly brackets.

 ## Work to do